 As previously mentioned, the features in this app include Damage Assessment, Personnel Resources Sign-In, Incident/Assignment Tracking Log, Briefing Assignment, Victim Treatment Area Record, and Communications Log.

+CATASTROPHE IDENTIFICATION

+This is the starting point for tracking any activities, mainly because the catastrophe is the trigger point for determining locations, responses, and volunteers, as well as victims.

 DAMAGE ASSESSMENT

-We will update this

-PERSONNEL RESOURCES SIGN-IN

-We will update this.
+Damage assessment relates to any structures (commercial, residential, parks) that were impacted by the disaster.
+This is completed by certified personnel as they travel through the area to the staging location.
+It also provides a summary of overall hazards in selected areas, including: fires, utility hazards (gas, electric), and structural damage

+PERSONNEL RESOURCES The roster of personnel resources refers to the information about the CERT members, such as: name, age, type of training, their expertise.
+This information is needed to ensure that qualified personnel are handling affected individuals.

 INCIDENT/ASSIGNMENT TRACKING LOG

-We will update this
+The delivery of this functionality is tentative.
+The incident tracking log provides daily details on the assignment, location, team, team-leader, start and end time.
+It identifies the multiple activities done by a team, and the results.

 .

-BRIEFING ASSIGNMENT

-We will update this.

 VICTIM TREATMENT AREA RECORD

-We will update this.

-COMMUNICATIONS LOG

-We will update this.
+Completed by medical treatment area personnel to record victims entering or carried to the treatment, their condition, and their status.
+It records each victim’s personal data (name, age, area of residence, contact info, where found, …).
+For each victim, there should be a determination based on a set of if/then conditions if the need is immediate, delayed, or minor.

 REQUIREMENTS OF USER INTERFACE

-The user ease of experience of this product is crucial due to the nature of this application.
+The ease of use experience of this product is crucial due to the nature of this application.
 All user interface design must prioritize conciseness and clarity.
-In order to ensure that this application is not inefficient due to user experience, a streamlined flow of process has been designed.
+To ensure that this application is not inefficient due to user experience, a streamlined flow of process has been designed.
 Appendix A provides a schema of the processing of impacted individuals.
 This appendix deals directly with the human element of treatment.
 Prior to the starting of this process a different set of processes include the foundational aspect of post-disaster recovery:

 Identification of the disaster